Cheap to rent, expensive to buy.

 a little more info (but definitely not legal advice of any kind or guaranteed 100% correkt) ....
 Foreigners in Cambodia CAN NOT own land.
 There are special circumstances, such as when you invest several hundreds of thousands of dollars (U.S.) in a business or if you make a large donation to a government official, or have good friends here.
 You can however, aparently get a legal lease for up to 99 years. (most all the islands have been leased off this way).
 There are new laws coming up that will allow foreigners to own condo units (but not the land underneath)

 Beachfront property can not be owned by anyone as it is public property (perhaps 30 meters from the high water line) ... (see above about large donations).
 However, usually the owner of land in front of the beach seems to have control over the beach directly in front of the land.
 This is changing however, as the beachfront is being sold or leased out by government officials.

 There are a number of mechanisms for foreigners "purchasing" land here, but best to go through a lawyer for any of these methods.
 Remember, nothing is guaranteed.
 Sometime soon, you can purchase a building, but not the land beneath the building????

-Of the 13 banks in town, (and several new microfinance institutions) most provide loans for land purchases or leases.
+13 dozens of banks in town, (and several new microfinance institutions) most provide loans for land purchases or leases.
 Paperwork takes about a month and cost about $1,000 if you do it yourself.
 The land title is held as collateral, and a usually a cash down payment of 20% or more must be deposted.